 Day 4 of your BVI sailing route consists of a set course to the Baths located on the Southern end of Virgin Gorda.
 Mooring buoys and a dingy dock allow you to conveniently moor here and access the beach.

-Once you have moored, swim over to the tranquilest of beaches, then begin the trail through the boulders to the picturesque Devils Bay National Park.
-After you have explored this mesmerising place, head back to your boat and begin your way up to the North Sound.
+Once you have moored, swim over to the most tranquil of beaches, then begin the trail through the boulders to the picturesque Devils Bay National Park.
+After you have explored this mesmerizing place, head back to your boat and begin your way up to the North Sound.

 Day 5: A Day To Enjoy The North Sound

 - Fish feeding at Saba